-The RUS - WG has two primary goals that are listed in the following as the "RUS core specification" and the "RUS advanced specification", which is an optional specification on top of the core specification. - The core RUS specification will provide a minimum set of operations to store and extract usage records that are URF compliant.
-The emphasis should be on providing a simple but extensible interface that only covers the basic use-cases.
-In more detail, the core specification defines a Web service interface to securely store, retieve and edit collections of information that are URF compliant.
-Since an initial draft of the RUS specification (version 1.0) was given to public comment ongoing work of the WG focusses on this draft now.
+The RUS - WG has two primary goals that are listed in the following as the "RUS core specification" and the "RUS advanced extended specification", which is an optional specification on top of the core specification.

+- The core RUS specification will provide a minimum set of operations to store and extract usage records that are URF compliant.
+The emphasis should be on providing a simple but extensible interface that covers the basic use-cases.
+In more detail, the core specification defines a Web service interface to securely store, retrieve and edit collections of information that are URF compliant.
+Since an initial draft of the RUS specification (version 1.0)-[5] was given to public comment ongoing work of the WG focuses on this draft.
 It is expected that only simple corrections and minor modifications will be made to this draft.
-However an alignment with the community requests should be carried out to make shure that the current standard meets actual user requirements. - Since the core RUS specification only tries to provide the bare minimum, more advanced features should be specified in a fully backwards compatible way in the advanced RUS specification.
-Features or interst may include server-side aggregation, data replication, fine-grained security aspects, and VO-level access to usage records.
-Both specifications core and advanced should be able to co-exist to allow developers to choose between a simple RUS interface (only core) or a version of a RUS interface with more features (core and advanced specification on top of core).
+However an alignment with the community requests should be carried out to make sure that the current standard meets actual user requirements. - Since the core RUS specification only tries to provide the bare minimum, more advanced features should be specified in a fully backwards compatible way in the advanced extended RUS specification.
+Features of interest may-include server-side aggregation, data replication, fine-grained security aspects, and VO-level access to usage records.
+All these topics are currently not addressed by the RUS core specification since not every service consumer/provider needs this functionality.
+Hence, ilmplementations of both the core and advanced extended specifications should be able to co-exist to allow developers/deployers to choose between a simple RUS interface (only core) or a version of a RUS interface with much more features (core and advanced extended specification on top of core).
 Furthermore, advanced features that are requested by the Grid community will be gathered and integrated into a seed for discussing possible extensions of the core RUS specification.
-Finally, contents of the advanced specification MAY include the exposure of other usage record formats different from the URF standard defined by the UR WG.
-Also, it MAY be important to think about rendering for connection technologies such as the WS-RF Basic Profile [4] or specifications around the WS-Transfer stack.
+FinallyAlso, contents of the advanced extended RUS specification.
+MAY-include the exposure of other usage record formats different from the URF standard defined by the UR WG, for instance usage records of large storage facilities or network connections when they become available in a standardized format.
+AlsoFinally, it MAY beis important to think-considerabout renderings for connection technologies such as the WS-RF Basic Profile [4] or specifications around the WS-Transfer stack.

 The RUS - WG has the following milestones: